 The symptoms of Meniere’s disease occur when fluid builds up in the labyrinth of the inner ear.
 The labyrinth consists of semicircular canals that help regulate balance, and the cochlea, which is responsible for hearing.

 The exact cause of Meniere’s disease remains unknown.
-However, the National Institute on Deafness and Other Communication Disorders (NIDCD) state that people develop this disorder as a result of:
+However, the

 - autoimmune conditions